-In response to the Covid epidemic, we began a medication delivery service for all registered patients that live more than a mile from their nearest chemist and up until 31st May we will continue to deliver prescriptions to all dispensing patients free of charge.
+In response to the Covid epidemic, we began a medication delivery service for all registered patients that live more than a mile from their nearest chemist.

-Household charge of routine monthly prescriptions, subject to combined date of delivery £55 per annum.
+Household charge of routine monthly prescription delivery, subject to combined date of delivery £55 per annum.

 Additional delivery of acute medication £4.

 We can take virtual payments over the phone.

 We will deliver to Shielding patients who will not be asked to pay.